When you’re browsing dehumidifiers, either online or in store, the number that sticks out is rated capacity.

 Dehumidifier labelling typically shows only those maximums.
 But these extraction rates are achieved in conditions far removed from what you’d get over a Kiwi winter.

-Manufacturers test their dehumidifiers in optimal conditions – usually about 30°C at 80% relative humidity (RH).
+Manufacturers test their dehumidifiers in optimal conditions – usually 30°C at 80% relative humidity (RH).
 However, it’s unlikely you’ll find any flats in Otago with these balmy conditions in July!

 That’s why we test dehumidifiers in conditions you’d expect in Kiwi homes over winter – ranging from 8°C and 90% RH to 16°C and 65% RH.

-We got very different results.
+We got very different results in our testing.

 Not only are manufacturers’ rated capacities a little optimistic, their stated tank sizes are usually slightly off the mark too.